JetBrains/kotlin-web-site/pages/contribute.md

 You can help us improve Kotlin if you participate in Kotlin Early Access Preview (EAP) and provide your valuable feedback.

 For every release, Kotlin ships a few preview builds where you can try out the latest features before they go to production.
-You can report found bugs [YouTrack](https://kotl.in/issue) and we will try to fix them in the next EAP build.
+You can report found bugs in [YouTrack](https://kotl.in/issue) and we will try to fix them in the next EAP build.
 This way, you can get bug fixes earlier than the standard Kotlin release cycle.